dhammadipdk/Trusted_but_Tainted/README.md

 ### Fast Reproduction

-Precomputed artifacts are provided to reproduce the paper tables without rerunning the complete pipeline.
+Precomputed artifacts are provided to reproduce the reported GMAP and D-MAD results without rerunning the complete pipeline.

 ---